sammyweller/movieApp-client/README.md

 * Style more
 * after sign up, take to login page
-* on movie-view, sometimes style doesn't show
+* hamburger nav to white